andywickoren/se_project_newsexplorer_frontend/README.md

     Register Modal:
         Allows new users to "register."
-        Includes validation feedback for form fields, though data is not stored due to the absence of a backend.
+        Includes validation feedback for form fields, though data is not currently stored due to the absence of a backend.
+This will be implemented next.

     Login Modal:
         Validates user credentials to simulate logging in using a mock user.